-Karen, 49, was diagnosed with Type 2 diabetes when she was 39, but she didn’t realise the seriousness of her condition.
+Karen, 49, didn't realise the seriousness of Type 2 when she was diagnosed at 39.
 As a result, her weight continued to spiral and even small cuts took a long time to heal.
 But then a diabetes nurse gave her a strict talking to, putting her on the path to health and fitness, and Karen is now in remission.

 Type 2 diabetes